discrete-notes/discrete-notes.github.io/_posts/2025-03-20-gender-committee.md

 committees.
 I guess the conclusion that there is one more bias mechanism to be aware of, when being in a committee.

----
+If you look for a paper on this, the one I could find is [Does the Gender Composition of Scientific Committees Matter?](https://docs.iza.org/dp9199.pdf) published in American Economic Review (one of the top journals in economics).

-If you look for a paper on this, the one I could find is [Does the Gender Composition of Scientific Committees Matter?](https://docs.iza.org/dp9199.pdf) published in American Economic Review in 2017, which uses data from associate and full professorships committees in Italy and Spain, and randomized external evaluation to assess the bias.
+It uses data from associate and full professorships committees in Italy and Spain, and randomized external evaluation to assess the bias.